Collective gene dynamics leave signatures of decision landscapes in cell fate coordinates: Results

-We now describe some specific cases of decision-making classes.
-These are characterized by their corresponding decision graphs, which show the attractors, saddle points, and paths between them.
-Classes with one or two attractors are trivial.
-Interesting decision-making dynamics occur with three or more attractors because this represents a cell making a decision between two fates as it leaves its initial state.
-The two simplest classes with three attractors are the double cusp and the heteroclinic flip.
+We now describe some specific cases of decision-making classes, characterized by their decision graphs showing attractors, saddle points, and the paths between them.
+Biologically interesting dynamics require at least three attractors, since this allows the cell to choose between two fates as it leaves its initial state.
+The two simplest such classes are the double cusp and the heteroclinic flip.

-The double cusp is shown in Figure \ref{bifurcation diagrams}A. It consists of three attractors and two saddle points, with saddle points separating the initial attractor from each of the final two.
-A cusp bifurcation is like two fold bifurcations which intersect at the saddle point.
-One can build a double cusp using four intersecting fold bifurcations.
-Shifting the bifurcation parameter $f$ destabilizes the initial attractor basin and biases the cell towards one of the final two fates.
-The heteroclinic flip is show in Figure \ref{bifurcation diagrams}C. It also has three attractors and two saddle points, but the saddle points are arranged such that they are connected to one another.
-With this arrangement, the parameter $k$ controls the stability of the initial attractor independently of $f$, which biases the cell towards one of the two final fates.
+The double cusp is shown in Figure \ref{bifurcation diagrams}A. It consists of three attractors and two saddle points, with the saddle points separating the initial attractor from each of the final two.
+A cusp bifurcation can be constructed from two fold bifurcations meeting at a saddle point, and a double cusp is built from two such cusps, or equivalently four intersecting folds.
+Shifting the bifurcation parameter $f$ destabilizes the initial attractor and biases the cell toward one of the final two fates.

+The heteroclinic flip is shown in Figure \ref{bifurcation diagrams}C. It also has three attractors and two saddle points, but here the saddle points are connected to one another.
+In this arrangement, the parameter $k$ controls the stability of the initial attractor independently of $f$, which biases the cell toward one of the two final fates.

 A third, more complicated class is shown in Figure \ref{bifurcation diagrams}B. This class includes a fourth attractor in the middle of the three primary attractors.
 This corresponds to a transient attractor which is a mixed state of the final two attractors.
 When $f$ is varied, the cell moves from the initial attractor to this intermediate attractor, and $k$ destabilizes this intermediate state to push the cell to one of the final two states.
 We include this class because there is evidence to suggest that some cell fates have a bipotent progenitor state which is a mixture of the final fates \cite{yampolskaya2023sctop,weinreb2020lineage}.